omarconsults/studio/README.md

 ### Building the project

-The first step is to build the project for production.
-You can do this by running the following command in your terminal:
+The first step is to build the project.
+This process will create an optimized production build of your website.
+To start the build process, run the following command in your terminal: